temporalio/sdk-go/contrib/tools/workflowcheck/README.md

-Temporal Workflow Check is a tool that statically analyzes Temporal [Workflow Definitions written in Go](https://docs.temporal.io/docs/go/how-to-write-a-workflow-definition-in-go) (i.e. functions passed to `worker.RegisterWorkflow`) to check for non-deterministic code either directly in the function or in a function called by the Workflow.
+Temporal Workflow Check is a tool that statically analyzes Temporal [Workflow Definitions written in Go](https://docs.temporal.io/docs/go/how-to-write-a-workflow-definition-in-go) (i.e. functions with `workflow.Context` as first argument) to check for non-deterministic code either directly in the function or in a function called by the Workflow.
 It is highly optimized to scan large codebases quickly.

 **NOTE: This will not catch all cases of non-determinism such as global var mutation.
 This is just a helper and